How to File a DBA

 A doing business as name isn't a legal business entity.
 It is only a name that your business can use instead of it's legal name.

 DBAs don't offer limited liability protection.
 Limited liability protection means that if your business is sued, your personal assets are protected.
-To learn more about forming an LLC in your state, visit our Form an LLC page and choose your state from the drop-down menu.
+To learn more about forming an LLC in your state, visit our Start an LLC page and choose your state from the drop-down menu.

 When you form a business entity such as an LLC, corporation (s-corp or c-corp), limited partnership, or limited liability partnership, your business has limited liability protection.